 The VUI has also developed the techniques of Robotic Radical Cystectomy for the treatment of urinary bladder cancer, Robotic Partial Nephrectomy for the treatment of kidney cancer, and very recently, the Vattikuti Technique of Robotic Renal Transplantation, now being practiced in hospitals around the world, in partnership with several leading robotic surgeons.
 These are just some of the many minimally invasive techniques the VUI has pioneered.
 The Vattikuti Urology Institute has performed more than 10,000 robotic procedures and has published extensively in the prestigious urological journals.
 Most recently, the VUI has worked with leading Indian urologists to develop the Robotic Kidney Transplant With Regional Hypothermia, making kidney transplants safer, providing less pain and faster recovery for patients.
 It has become the standard of care in many transplant centers around the world.

 In 2010, the Vattikuti Foundation extended its operations in India with a mission to establish cost effective robotic surgery.
 The Foundation is to be credited for developing robotic surgery in India.
-Currently, there are nearly 60 Indian robotic installations, performing upwards of 8000 procedures per year.
-The VF sponsors the Robotic Surgeons Council of India, a growing group of surgeons and students who meet biannually to share together the latest in robotic surgery.
-To achieve Raj Vattikuti's goal of having 500 successful robotic surgeons in India by 2020, the VF is providing Fellowships to deserving students at hospitals and institutions across India and in the U. S. As of January, 2018, there are 9 current Fellowships, with 2 more pending (plus two upcoming International Fellowships of 2-weeks each at Roswell Park Cancer Institute in Buffalo, N.Y.).
+Currently, there are over 80 Indian robotic installations, performing upwards of 8000 procedures per year.
+The VF sponsors the Robotic Surgeons Council of India, a growing group of surgeons and students who meet annually to share together the latest in robotic surgery.
+To achieve Raj Vattikuti's goal of having 500 successful robotic surgeons in India by 2020, the VF is providing Fellowships to deserving students at hospitals and institutions across India and in the U. S. As of January, 2020, there are 7 current Fellowships, (plus two recently-completed International Fellowships of 2-weeks each at Roswell Park Cancer Institute in Buffalo, N.Y.).
 New Vattikuti Fellowships for 2020, in various surgical specialties, will be announced soon.
 In 2019, the Foundation initiated sponsorship of the Joint Replacement Surgeons Council of India, hosting an initial meeting of orthopedic surgeons, followed by two Master Classes in Mumbai & Chennai.